danboyle8637/love-of-travel/content/blog/2019/december/the-decade-is-almost-over.md

 ---
 feature_image: "/uploads/blog-post-solo-image-3.jpg"
 post_tags: ["Mountain Living"]
-post_teaser_copy: "A Western cold climate is dry.
-So how cold is cold when you don't have moisture in the air?
-I am going to tell you and you might not like what I have to say."
+post_teaser_copy: "Can you believe it?
+The decade is almost over.
+There is so much to get ready for this new one so let's talk about it."
-publish_date: 2020-06-15T04:00:00Z
+publish_date: 2019-12-15T04:00:00Z
-title: "How Cold Is Cold In The Mountains?"
+title: "The Decade is Almost Over"
 ---

 No cold is not as cold.